iamvictorli/ChartCrypto/README.md

 * In another terminal, run `npm build` or `yarn build`.
 * Then run `npm dev` or `yarn dev`.
 * Navigate to `localhost:PORT NUMBER IN ENV` in your browser.

-## User Stories
-- [x] I can view a graph displaying the recent trend lines for each added cryptocurrency.
-- [x] I can add new cryptocurrencies by their symbol name.
-- [x] I can remove cryptocurrencies.
-- [x] I can see changes in real-time when any other user adds or removes a cryptocurrency.

-## Libraries

-* Express.js
-* React
-* Next.js
-* Flow
-* Redis
-* Socket.IO
-* Recharts
-* Alpha Vantage API
-* Material UI
-* Moment